webplatform/docs/apis/web-storage/Storage/sessionStorage/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Use the methods ''setItem'', ''getItem'', ''removeItem'' and ''clear'' defined in [[apis/web-storage/Storage]]
 |Notes=The '''sessionStorage''' "property" provides an instance of a  storage area object, to which the '''Storage''' object's properties and methods are applied.
 }}
 {{Related_Specifications_Section